Logos Bible Software Is Free (Sort Of)

 This one’s pretty straightforward.
 In Logos, you can link the Bible you’re reading to your selected lexicon.

-(A lexicon is basically a dictionary.
+(“Lexicon” is a fancy term for “dictionary.”
 In Bible study, it refers to the books you use to look up the meanings of Greek, Hebrew, and Aramaic words.)

 This way you can right-click on any word in your Bible, and then look up said word in your lexicon.
 That’s a lot faster than looking at a word in your Bible, turning to Strong’s to find out what its Strong’s number is, and then looking up what Greek word corresponds to siad Strong’s number, then looking up said Greek word in a lexicon.
 That’s a lot of flipping around.